RamyaSenapathy/Streamlit-5122_World_happiness_report/README.md

 ----
 ## FUTURE WORK
 * Will be adding the data for the coming years
-* Will be considering other factors influencing happiness such as age, population or weather.
+* Will be including other factors influencing happiness such as age, population or weather.